ai4reason/ATP_Proofs/README.md

 - 42424 (73.30%) by Jan 4 2021 (blistr runs on combined predictions produced by Cezary)
 - 42471 (73.38%) by Jan 6 2021 (more blistr runs on combined predictions produced by Cezary)
 - 42519 (73.46%) by Jan 10 2021 (started enigma runs on all training predictions)

+### Time progress in the hammering setting (ATP-proved problems, using trained premise selectors).
+This evaluation is done using a 90/5/5 training/development/holdout split of the 58k (52125/2896/2896) problems.
+The training set is used for training premise selection and internal guidance (ENIGMA), the development set for choosing the best methods and their combinations and portfolios, and the holdout set for the ultimate evaluation of the methods.

+- 1690 (58.36%) on holdout by Feb 1 by a 420s portfolio designed by robust greedy cover on the devel set where it solves 60.4%

 [1]: https://arxiv.org/abs/2002.05406
 [2]: https://doi.org/10.1007/978-3-030-29436-6_12